-Importing Commit History from GitLab to GitHub
+Importing commit history from GitLab to GitHub

-Importing Commit History from GitLab to GitHub
+Importing commit history from GitLab to GitHub

-On an interview people judge developers by their GitHub.
-Recently, I saw the tweet with picture showing GitHub contribution with one commit activity and the caption:
+In interviews, people judge developers by their GitHub.Recently, I saw a tweet with a picture showing GitHub contributions with one commit of activity and the caption:

 “Please don’t apply for a Senior dev position if your GitHub looks like this…”